hnguy169/accel_simple_filter/README.md

-# Nstrumenta project for Pedestrian Dead Reckoning
+# Nstrumenta project example for code, data and sandbox use